Zero Waste Bathroom essentials and tips on how to create less trash in your daily routine.

 They come in two different sizes (small and large) and are approved for both day and nighttime use.

 I’ve heard from countless friends and users that this product is just as good (if not better!) than tampons and pads.
 They’re less messy, save you money, and are eco-friendly.

 It takes a pad or tampon 500 years to degrade.
 That’s 500 years for each pad or tampon.

-Their product comes in a cotton bag and sustainably-grown wooden carton.
+Their product comes in a cotton bag and sustainably-grown recyclable carton.

 You might need a little more time to contemplate menstrual cups, but you know what’s easy?

 Switching to sustainable toilet paper.

 Who doesn’t love a company that combines a great product with a worthy cause?

 Who gives a crap offers customers environmentally-friendly toilet paper and a chance to make a difference.